flgh/ZigbeeTLc/README.md

 A microswitch should be soldered between GND and Reset pads at the back of the LYWSD03MMC ![img Microswitch.jpg](https://github.com/flgh/ZigbeeTLc/blob/master/3dcase/photo_2024-01-12_13-51-32.jpg)
 Other devices have not been tested.

-Toggle command is sent to the coordinator if firmware is compiled without groups and bind support.
+Toggle command is sent to the coordinator if firmware is compiled without bind support.

-Toggle command is sent to the bound device if [firmware](https://github.com/flgh/ZigbeeTLc/raw/master/bin/1141-020a-01203001-Z03MMC.zigbee) is compiled with binding and group and the on/off cluster is bound to another Zigbee device, it's also sent to the coordinator.
+Toggle command is sent to the bound device if [firmware](https://github.com/flgh/ZigbeeTLc/raw/master/bin/1141-020a-01203001-Z03MMC.zigbee) is compiled with binding and the on/off cluster is bound to another Zigbee device, it's also sent to the coordinator.

+In ZHA, the LYWSD03MMC should be bound to the coordinator (it will report as opening by default) or another Zigbee device.

 ### 3d printed case